A massive quiescent galaxy in a group environment at $z=4.53$: Observation

 \subsection{Redshift confirmation}

 Figure \ref{fig:spec} shows the observed 2D and 1D spectra re-binned over 5 pixels (10.8\,\AA).
 Due to the low S/N of the spectrum, we could not securely identify absorption lines.
 For example, the median S/N at $21000\,\mathrm{\AA} < \lambda < 22000\,\mathrm{\AA}$ is only 1.4 per $2.2\,\mathrm{\AA}$ (original resolution).
 However, the spectrum exhibits a faint [O\,{ II}]$\,\lambda\lambda3727,3729$ emission with $\mathrm{S/N_{peak}}\sim 5$.
-This [O\,{ II}] line yields a spectroscopic redshift of this source.
+A blow-up of [O\,{ II}] is shown in the right panel of Figure \ref{fig:spec}.
+This [O\,{ II}] emission line provides a secure spectroscopic redshift for this object.
 We perform a Monte-Carlo run to fit the [O\,{ II}] doublet with two Gaussians and adopt the median as a point estimate and the 68\% interval as an uncertainty, $z_\mathrm{spec}=4.5313 \pm 0.0005$.
 This redshift is consistent with the photo-$z$ ($z_\mathrm{phot}= 4.654^{+0.134}_{-0.104}$).
 Based on this redshift estimate, we discuss detailed properties of the galaxy in the next Section.